zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 ### slowAndReverseWithoutControls
 - Description: Vehicles do not require controls while in slow and reverse with a person on them
 - Default Value: False

-### enableLandVehicles
-- Description: Vehicles can now float on land.
-What is realism.
-Experimental only until wheels are invented.
-Must use rudder speeds to move forwards.
-- Default Value: False

 ### enableBaseGameSailRotation